Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 is a Dirac structure. \end{description} \demo \end{Example}

-Notice that Definition \ref{DEF:IGSPHS}, based on \textit{Stratonovich calculus} and \textit{exterior calculus}, allows us to obtain the remarkable \textit{energy conservation property} which is one of the founding aspect of port-Hamiltonian system.
-In fact we have, using equation \eqref{EQN:EnCons}, that
+Since Definition \ref{DEF:IGSPHS} is based on \fc{both} \textit{Stratonovich calculus} and \textit{exterior calculus}, it allows us to obtain the remarkable \textit{energy conservation property}, which is one of the founding aspects of port-Hamiltonian systems.
+In particular, we have that